adam-ard/organic-markdown/README.md

 `tangling`, it becomes much easier to present your code in smaller chunks alongside the documentation.

-Here is a more complete example, that could serve as starting point for a literate programming project.
+Here is a more complete example to demonstrate how `omd` refs work.

 `````markdown
 # Say Hello